lluppesms/chatgpt.blazor.demo/.azure/readme.md

 The Azure Developer CLI (azd) is an open-source tool that accelerates the time it takes to get started on Azure. azd provides a set of developer-friendly commands that map to key stages in a workflow (code, build, deploy, monitor).

 This project has been configured to work with AZD commands to make it fast and easy to deploy a demo.

-*(To learn how to make a project compatible with azd, see [Making Your Project 'azd' Compatible](https://docs.luppes.com/AzdCompatibility/))*

 ---